unixwzrd/venvutil/README.md

 Configuration options, logs and freezes are found in the `$HOME`

-## LD Pass-Through
+## LD Pass-Through and NumPy builds

 Meson was fixed which gave me troubles tracking this down, so I am removing the hard links for c++ and g++, but leaving in the ld script pass-through just in case something else tries to invoke it using the wrong flag for `--version` when it needs to be `-v`, here are the instructions for building NumPy with the optimizations turned on.
 It also seems that after I built GCC, it conflicted with the Xcode c++ compiler, installing another c++ in /usr/local/bin which was simply a herd link to g++.

 ### Recipe for building NumPy with Accelerate Framework optimizations on Apple Silicon

-This has also been placed in the `numpy-comp` script.
+This has also been placed in the `numpy-comp` script, just specify version of NumPy you want to build.

 ```bash
 CFLAGS="-I/System/Library/Frameworks/vecLib.framework/Headers -Wl,-framework -Wl,Accelerate -framework Accelerate" pip install numpy==1.26.* --force-reinstall --no-deps --no-cache --no-binary :all: --no-build-isolation --compile -Csetup-args=-Dblas=accelerate -Csetup-args=-Dlapack=accelerate -Csetup-args=-Duse-ilp64=true
 ```

 This will build and install NumPy 1.26 into your Python virtual environment.
 With the Accelerate Framework optimizations on, you can now use NumPy with Apple Silicon.
+The `numpy-comp` script will take of all teh details.
+There are several test scripts for NumPy and PyTorch which may be used to compare different builds for performance, these van run on multiple virtual environments for varies size NumPy arrays, PyTorch tensors and varying iterations.
+These are useful for seeing what combinations of packages will give the best performance.

 ### Purpose